tal-amir/sparse-approximation-gsm/README.md

 * Windows: `c:\users\_userid_\mosek\mosek.lic`
 * Unix / Linux / OS X: `/home/_userid_/mosek/mosek.lic`

-The following Matlab command adds Mosek to the path:
-`>> addpath('C:\Program Files\Mosek\9.1\toolbox\r2015aom');`
+Then, the `toolbox/r2015aom` directory should be added to the Matlab path. e.g., `>> addpath('C:\Program Files\Mosek\9.1\toolbox\r2015aom');`

 The code that compares our method with other methods requires the _Yalmip_ modeling toolbox.